AdobeDocs/analytics.en/help/technotes/processing-order.md

 ## "Mid-value" stage of the data collection pipeline

-When hit-level processing is finished, several features use this partially processed form of data (known as "mid-values").
+When pre-processing is finished, several features use this partially processed form of data, known as "mid-values".
 Before that data is sent anywhere, some mid-value-specific processing is applied:

 1. [**Hit-level marketing channel processing rules**](/help/admin/tools/manage-rs/edit-settings/marketing-channels/mc-proc-rules.md): These processing rules are specifically run for the Analytics Source Connector.
 Since there is no visit or visitor level context yet, these processing rules assume that a hit is not the first hit of a visit.
 The results of running the processing rules for a hit are available in `channel.typeAtSource` and `channel._id`.
 1. [**IP obfuscation (remove IP)**](/help/admin/tools/manage-rs/edit-settings/general/general-acct-settings-admin.md): If your report suite is configured to completely obfuscate an IP address, that obfuscation applies here (only for mid-values).